 The Kitchen Sink

-Surprisingly, a lot of RVing anglers store their fishing rods in the shower or on top of their beds.
+Surprisingly, many RVing anglers store their fishing rods in the shower or on top of their beds.
 But with bumpy roads, that can be risky – especially if you like to travel with hooks already tied to your rods.
 Pass-through storage is the safest and most convenient place for rods.
 You can mount PVC pipes or a fishing rod storage system to the ceiling of the pass-through storage to secure rods in rough road conditions.
 It’s also a place that’s easily accessible when you’re headed out the door to your next fishing spot.

 If you like to fish year-round like our family, an ice house or a fish house is designed for that exact purpose.
 It’s an RV that also serves as an ice fishing house, complete with holes in the floor with removable covers, winter-rated insulation, a hydraulic or winch cranks to bring the frame down to the ice, a more powerful heater for those bitter cold days, and all of the amenities you’d find in a typical RV.
 It’s luxury on ice but can also serve as a camper for spring, summer, and fall.